 The tiny house movement has become a big thing as more and more people try to live with a smaller financial, environmental and physical footprint.
 As Alek Lisefski noted in his Tiny Project, it's about less house and more life.

 It's also about laws, that regulate what can go down a road, what can go on a property under zoning bylaws, what code it gets built under.
-That's why so many of the tiny houses are under 8'-6" wide and weigh less than 10,000 pounds, so that they can go down the road towed by a private car and be classed as an Recreational Vehicle, or RV.
+That's why so many of the tiny houses are under 8'-6" wide and weigh less than 10,000 pounds so that they can go down the road towed by a private car and be classed as a Recreational Vehicle, or RV.
 Historically, people would take their little RVs and go to RV parks, where they remain on their chassis but get hooked up to water and sewer.
 But they didn't move very much, and people would put down roots and need a little more space.
 So a new standard was developed, the Park Model RV, that could be up to 400 square feet in the USA, with an ANSI standard specification for safety that makes it harder for the self-build types to qualify.

-400 square feet doesn't sound like much but it's bigger than many one bedroom apartments; you can build a really nice little house at that size.
+400 square feet doesn't sound like much but it's bigger than many one-bedroom apartments; you can build a really nice little house at that size.
 Architect Kelly Davis, Principal Emeritus at SALA, who has been doing stunning little cottages and cabins for years, designed the ESCAPE for Dan Dobrowolski, owner of a resort in Wisconsin called Canoe Bay, and who is offering it for sale starting at $79,000.
 It doesn't feel at all like an RV.

-ESCAPE was conceived as a high quality cottage, not an RV.
+ESCAPE was conceived as a high-quality cottage, not an RV.
 Inspired by All-American architect Frank Lloyd Wright’s celebrated attention to detail and appreciation of nature, every element of the ESCAPE has been finished to the highest quality standards, featuring cedar lap siding, LED lighting, Energy Star appliances and much more.
 With remarkable architectural detail and beautiful furnishings, this is hardly your standard RV, but rather an object of repose that enhances the beauty of any natural setting.

 There are so many trade-offs a designer has to weigh when putting something like this together.
-The 14' width permits a nicely designed bathroom beside the bedroom, but limits the length to 28' if one is going to stay under the American 400 square foot limit.
+The 14' width permits a nicely designed bathroom beside the bedroom but limits the length to 28' if one is going to stay under the American 400 square foot limit.
 This pretty much eliminates the possibility of a kitchen other than a linear unit along the wall, but it feels spacious and the kitchen is certainly adequate.

 All the interior wood finishing is standard, as is the cathedral ceiling and all the other nice architectural touches.
 The builder blurbs: